Lie algebroids, gauge theories, and compatible geometrical structures: Introduction

-3mm The purpose of the present paper is to investigate the interplay between Lie algebroids and additional ordinary geometrical structures defined on them.
-These structures together with the appropriate compatibilities are inspired by mathematical physics, where they appear naturally in the context of gauge theories, cf.~\cite{Kotov-Strobl14,Kotov-Strobl_CYMH15} for the corresponding papers in physics as well as the subsequent section, {\bf Sec.~\ref{Motivation}}, for a summary in a purely mathematical language.
+3mm The purpose of the present paper is to investigate the interplay between Lie algebroids and additional (ordinary) geometrical structures defined on them.
+These structures together with the appropriate compatibilities are inspired by mathematical physics, where they appear naturally in the context of gauge theories, see~\cite{Kotov-Strobl14,Kotov-Strobl_CYMH15} for the corresponding papers in physics, or the more recent papers \cite{withyoungpeople,Constrained}, written in a language for a mixed audience, as well as the subsequent section, {\bf Sec.~\ref{Motivation}}, for a summary in a purely mathematical language.
 There are different options of interest in this context.
 All of them have in common that $A$ is equipped with an ordinary connection $\nabla$.

 3mm One of the natural questions posing itself is thus the one of a good compatibility of $\nabla$ with a Lie algebroid structure on $A$.
 An evident option is that $\nabla$ should preserve the bracket.
 This is too restrictive, however: Suppose, for example, that $A=T^*M$ for a Poisson manifold $(M,\Pi)$.\footnote{For simplicity, we sometimes write simply $A$ for the Lie algebroid data $(A,\rho,[\cdot,\cdot])$.
 Depending on the context, $A$ either denotes a Lie algebroid or only its underlying vector bundle.} Then such a condition corresponds to $\nabla \Pi =0$, restricting $\Pi$ to have constant rank and thus excluding most of the interesting examples of Poisson manifolds.
 Another natural option is the following one: Any ordinary connection on $A$ gives rise to a very trivial $A$-connection by ${}^A{}\nabla_\cdot = \nabla_{\rho(\cdot)}$.
 This does not yet contain information about the Lie bracket on $A$.
-However, there is a notion of a duality of $A$-connections on a Lie algebroid (cf.~\cite{Blaom04}), ${}^A{}\nabla \mapsto {}^A{}\nabla^*$, where ${}^A{}\nabla^*_s s'= [s,s']-{}^A{}\nabla_{s'}s$.
+However, there is a notion of a duality of $A$-connections on a Lie algebroid (cf.~\cite{Blaom04}), ${}^A{}\nabla \mapsto {}^A{}\nabla^*$, where ${}^A{}\nabla^*_s s'= [s,s']+{}^A{}\nabla_{s'}s$.
 One then may ask the $A$-curvature of ${}^A{}\nabla^*$ to vanish.
-This is too weak now, however, since for a bundle of Lie algebras, $A$ with $\rho \equiv 0$, this conditions becomes vacuous, where here we would very much like to preserve the bracket.
+This is too weak now, however, since for a bundle of Lie algebras, $A$ with $\rho \equiv 0$, this condition becomes vacuous, where here we would very much like to preserve the bracket.